 - Show proof of internal controls.
 Excellent systems that track job costs, manage the collection of receivables, provide for the prompt payment of bills when due, minimize surplus inventory, and enhance employee performance are all important to the success of your company.
 Best practices such as unannounced job site inspections; use of approved contract forms; proper documentation of change orders; proof of insurance for all subcontractors; protection of assets such as equipment and materials; written safety policies to minimize job site hazards; all contribute to improved bottom line profitability as well.

 - Provide information about the job to be performed.
 The more detailed information you can provide the surety regarding the job you want to bid, the more confident the surety will be in providing the bond.
 Your willingness to fulfill underwriting requirements will greatly improve your chance of obtaining further surety support.

 Old Republic Surety prides itself on taking a consultative approach regarding the proper steps to take to increase bonding capacity.
 We will give you the advice you need to take your bonding program to the next level.
 Contact your bond producer for more information, or contact us and we can connect you with the best bond producers in the business.

-Mike Sanders, Senior Vice President of Underwriting, oversees the underwriting and operations of seven branch and regional offices.
-Since 1992, Mike has held responsibilities in a large branch office, working with both contract surety and commercial bond business, until taking a position at the Brookfield Home Office in 1999.
+Mike Sanders, Senior Vice President of Underwriting, oversees the underwriting and operations of all branch and regional offices.
+Since 1992, Mike held responsibilities in one of our large branch office, working with both contract surety and commercial bond business, until taking a position at the Brookfield Home Office in 1999.
 Prior to joining ORSC, Mike launched his surety career with Aetna Casualty and Surety Company where has was trained and handled the marketing and underwriting of all lines of bond business.
 Mike has a Bachelor's degree in Finance from Drake University.
 He also has a AFSB designation.